EMT-Basic

 Official high school transcripts must be submitted to the Admissions Office proving a standard high school diploma, GED, or validated foreign equivalent.
 (Transcripts are considered official if sent directly to CSRIPS from the previous institution or are delivered in a sealed envelope, sealed by the issuing institution).

-Must be received prior to registration.
+Must be received prior to the end of registration.

 How to send CSRIPS your Transcripts